top of page

 Walt's Apartment at the Park

 The one feature that most should focus on is the light in the window.
 If you visit Disneyland, make sure you look up and see if that light is on.
 If it is, that represents that Walt is there in the park.
-To this day, employees keep that light burning all the time to represent Walt's spirit; however, there are those employees that believe, that it cannot be turned off anymore.
+To this day, employees keep that light burning all the time to represent Walt's spirit; however, there are those employees who believe that it cannot be turned off anymore.

 The following is a YouTube short that we put together for our new series called Ghost Reports.
-These are very short (less than 1 minute0 videos that will help us document paranormal activity reports that we have found.
+These are very short (less than 1 minute) videos that will help us document paranormal activity reports that we have found.

 Walt's Train